mabaltazar/BI-Project-GoogleFiber/README.md

 * [Market_3](https://docs.google.com/spreadsheets/d/1K6X9ZhjWtbneBss7PQH7IobGCzQ5NzG1hxs1D-hbsZM/template/preview?resourcekey=0-q90E-1XwD8nkNSjs0Ws3-w)

 Upload to BigQuery
 First, navigate to your BigQuery console.
-Go to the BigQuery homepage or go directly to the console
+Go to the BigQuery homepage or go directly to the console.
-.
+![BigQuery Console]

 The BigQuery homepage with the Go to console button